|

 slogan.
 People are very nice, the island has wonderful beaches, casinos, lots of

-resorts (that offer free gifts and meals if you will listen And then a 3-day lumpy sail to Colombia |
+resorts (that offer free gifts and meals if you will listen to

 |